Rufus Henderson

-Rufus C. Henderson (1779 - April 5, 1847) was a physician, merchant and political figure in Upper Canada.
+Rufus C. Henderson (1779 - April 5, 1847) was a medical doctor, merchant and political figure in Upper Canada.
 He represented Grenville in the Legislative Assembly of Upper Canada from 1828 to 1830 as a Conservative.

 Henderson married Ann Jones, the daughter of Solomon Jones.
 He served as a surgeon in the militia during the War of 1812.
 Henderson was a justice of the peace for the Johnstown District.
 He died in Augusta Township, Canada West.